Houston Trusts Attorneys Customizing Plans for Our Clients Throughout Texas

 In the simplest terms, a trust is a legal document that is governed by the terms of the trust.
 Typically, we create living trusts (also known as revocable trusts, family trusts, and revocable living trusts).
 The person setting up the trust is the trustor (also known as grantor) and that same person is typically the trustee.
 If you’re married and doing a joint trust, then you’re typically co-trustees and co-trustors.
 While you’re alive and have the capacity, you manage the trust.
 If you become incapacitated or choose to no longer be the current trustee, then the successor trustee (or trustees, as the case may be) would step in to manage the trust.
 The trustee has the duty of abiding by the terms of the trust with respect to property management and distribution.
 Many people like the potential advantages of a trust over a Will which may include privacy, avoiding the courts and probate hopefully, and administration.
 Living trusts can also be a very effective tool if you own multiple real estate properties, have out-of-state real estate, or if you own an LLC.

 If you intend on leaving an inheritance to a younger grandchild, you may want to wait until they are a certain age to receive that inheritance.
 Trusts can have these stipulations put in place to ensure your estate is optimized in the future.
 On top of disbursements to beneficiaries following your death, you may be able to maximize the tax benefits of your estate by placing all of your assets in a trust.
 Trusts are managed by a designated trustee.
 You can be the trustee of your trust while you are living and can designate a successor trustee for whenever you pass away.
-Talk with one of our Houston trusts lawyers today to help you navigate through the benefits of creating a trust for your estate plan.
+Talk with one of our Houston Personal Injury Lawyers today to help you navigate through the benefits of creating a trust for your estate plan.

 Are All Types of Trusts the Same?